 Next, using icons on your website improves the visual appeal and usability of your pages and content.

-From a visual appeal point of view, they provide contrast (one of the most important design principles) to long passages of text.
+For example, they help provide contrast (one of the most important design principles) to long passages of text.
 They can stop pages appearing overly text-driven.
 And with the use of colour, they can create more appealing and memorable page designs.

 From a usability point of view, they help reinforce that the user’s in the right place.
 They show a relevant visual representation of what’s on the page, and what things on the page do.